Travel.State.Gov > Intercountry Adoption > Country Information > Saint Lucia Intercountry Adoption Information

 Read the Safety and Security section on the country information page.

-If you decide to travel to St. Lucia:
+If you decide to travel to Saint Lucia:

 St. Lucia is not party to the Hague Convention on Protection of Children and Co-operation in Respect of Intercountry Adoption (Hague Adoption Convention).
 Therefore, when the Hague Adoption Convention entered into force for the United States on April 1, 2008, intercountry adoption processing for St. Lucia did not change.